-Women’s March Organizer Linda Sansour Supports ISIS, Advocate Of Female-Oppressive Sharia Law, Alt-Right Social Media Claims
+Women’s March Organizer Linda Sarsour Supports ISIS, Advocate Of Female-Oppressive Sharia Law, Alt-Right Social Media Claims

-Women’s March organizer Linda Sansour is apparently a supporter of the radical Islamic terror group ISIS (ISIL, IS, Islamic State), as a photo has surfaced on social media which shows Sansour flashing the “ISIS sign,” which is when the hand is in a fist while the index finger is pointing up as the pointer looks at the camera.
+Women’s March organizer Linda Sarsour is apparently a supporter of the radical Islamic terror group ISIS (ISIL, IS, Islamic State), as a photo has surfaced on social media which shows Sarsour flashing the “ISIS sign,” which is when the hand is in a fist while the index finger is pointing up as the pointer looks at the camera.
 The last time the public was exposed to this pro-ISIS gesture was after a young man shot up Fort Lauderdale Airport earlier this month.

 UPDATE: Ft.
 Lauderdale Shooter Esteban Santiago Tells FBI He Carried Out Attack For ISIS https://t.co/s6ceaKgO8v pic.twitter.com/lRiB6xL9Vs